ybgskr12/Reforestation/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## I used to hate facial hair, but then it grew on me.